No Review Yet

-Pokhara, sub metropolitan city located at 198 kilometer west of Kathmandu.
-After Kathmandu and Biratnagr it's the third largest city of Nepal.
-Pokhara is extremely famous of natural beauty.
-Number of lakes, temple, Boudhha stupas are herein Pokhara.
+Pokhara is a sub-metropolitan city located 198 km west of Kathmandu.
+After Kathmandu and Biratnagar.
+Pokhara is very famous for its natural beauty.
+The number of lakes, temples, and Buddha stupas is herein Pokhara.
 This city is fully tourist oriented.
-Hotels and restaurants are many on the lake side's and other every place.
-About half all tourists visiting Pokhara are there for the beginning or end of a trek to the Annapurna Base camp and Mustang.
+Hotels and restaurants are many on the lakesides and other every place.
+About half of all tourists visiting Pokhara are there for the beginning or end of a trek to the Annapurna Base camp and Mustang.

 Phewa Lake and Barahi Temple

 Phewa Lake lies at an altitude of 800m above water level.
 In the middle of the lake, there is Barahi Temple (the most important religious monument.
 It is a two-storeyed temple in pagoda style devoted to the boar manifestation of Ajima, the protector deity representing the feminine force Shakti.
 Mt.
 Machhapuchhare & Annapurna reflects in their serene water.

 Seti-Gandaki Gorges is one of the natural wonders of Pokhara.
 K.I.
 Singh bridge at Bagar, Mahendrapool & Prithivi highway Bridge near the bus park provides an outstanding view of the river's dreadful rush.
 The flow of foam makes a deep gorge.

 Locally known as Patale Chango, the southern flank of the Pokhara valley is where the stream flowing from Fewa Lake collapses and surges down the rock into a deep gorge, leaping through several potholes.